Sage-Bionetworks/Genie/CONTRIBUTING.md

 1. After completing work and testing locally (see below), push to your fork.
 1. In Github, create a pull request from the feature branch of your fork to the `develop` branch of the central repository.

 > *A code maintainer must review and accept your pull request.* A code review (which happens with both the contributor and the reviewer present) is required for contributing.
-This can be performed remotely (e.g., Skype, Hangout, or other video or phone conference).
+This can be performed remotely (e.g., Zoom, Hangout, or other video or phone conference).

 This package uses [semantic versioning](https://semver.org/) for releasing new versions.
 The version should be updated on the `develop` branch as changes are reviewed and merged in by a code maintainer.
 The version for the package is maintained in the [genie/__version__.py](genie/__version__.py) file.
 A github release should also occur every time `develop` is pushed into `master` and it should match the version for the package.